Skip to Main Content

 Can you handle period productions?

+Here is what that looks like on the ground.
 Yes, our costume designers specialize in period work covering Berber tribal, medieval Islamic, Andalusian, Ottoman, French Protectorate, and ancient/biblical eras.
-Atlas Studios has one of the world's largest period costume inventories, built through decades of epic productions.
+Atlas Studios has one of the world's largest period costume inventories, built through decades of epic shoots.

 How do you handle background costumes?